Sony A6500 vs RX0 II

 It is notable that the A6500 has a hotshoe, while the RX0 II does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the A6500 and the RX0 II are recent models that are part of the current product line-up.
-The A6500 replaced the earlier Sony A6300, while the RX0 II followed on from the Sony RX0.
+The RX0 II is a recent model that features in the current product line-up of Sony.
+In contrast, the A6500 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A6500 was succeeded by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So how do things add up?
 Which of the two cameras – the Sony A6500 or the Sony RX0 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.